 English and Media

-- Ensures that students know the targets they are working on from previous feedback, and encourages them to actively work on these personalised targets in each new assessed piece.
+- Ensures that students know the targets they are working on from previous feedback, encouraging them to actively work on these personal targets in each new assessed piece.

 - Develops independence and ownership of learning through self-assessment by students highlighting their own work to demonstrate where particular skills and targets have been met.

 - Flags up in marking whether, or to what extent, targets have been achieved, so that progress is measured through targets being met, re-set, or adjusted.

 - Flags up a student’s current areas of strength and areas for improvement through a number of methods, including verbal feedback, whole-class-feedback, self and peer assessment and written feedback for specific pieces of work.

 - Gives students opportunities to respond to marking and practise targets being set using our ‘purple pens of progress’: re-writing and improving paragraphs/ sections or work, or applying the targets in a different context for mastery of those skills.

 - Makes feedback, assessment and progress part of a shared dialogue between parents, teachers and students by sending the ‘best’ books home about once a term for parents to read, comment on and sign, so that every student is fully supported to reflect on their progress.

 As a result of the way the ‘best’ book is used, your child’s class book is used more as a drafting book for collating ideas and practising skills in whole-class contexts, with teacher support and guidance.
 This work is checked through whole-class feedback of answers, teacher circulation and checking of work and verbal feedback during lessons.
 While these class exercise books may be marked at key moments as deemed appropriate by the class teacher, as a department our policy is that the ‘best’ Feedback, Assessment and Progress book is the place where our core Key Stage 3 feedback happens.